 inside the chain-link fence enclosing Moana Loa shopping center.

-where 26 thousand anxious runners are lining up in the pre-morning dark of pre-morning
+where 26 thousand anxious runners are lining up in the pre-morning dark of pre-morning,

 hopping in place or rolling shoulders